 - Andes mints (optional) – $1.32

-If cut into pieces just bigger than 1×1-inch squares, this mint fudge recipe will make 36 pieces.
-Each piece will weigh just over 3/4 an ounce and cost about 13¢ each.
-So worth the ingredients and 5 minutes this fudge takes to make!
+If cut into pieces just bigger than 1×1-inch squares, this mint fudge recipe will make about 36 pieces.
+Each piece will weigh just over 3/4 of an ounce and cost about 13¢ each.
+So worth the ingredients and the 5 minutes it takes to make!

 WHAT’S YOUR FAVORITE KIND OF FUDGE?